Adam Duvall Player Props: Red Sox vs. Rockies

 Adam Duvall At The Plate

-- Duvall is hitting .410 with five doubles, a triple, four home runs and four walks.
+- Duvall is hitting .381 with five doubles, a triple, four home runs and five walks.

-- Duvall has reached base via a hit in eight games this season (of 10 played), and had multiple hits in four of those games.
+- In eight of 11 games this season (72.7%) Duvall has picked up a hit, and in four of those games he had more than one (36.4%).

-- He has gone deep in 30.0% of his games this year, and 8.9% of his trips to the dish.
+- He has hit a home run in 27.3% of his games this season, and 8.2% of his plate appearances.

-- Duvall has an RBI in six of 10 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 54.5% of his games this year, Duvall has had at least one RBI.
+He's picked up more than one in 36.4% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.